kairosity/mp3-snapathon/README.md

 input field holding the csrf token.

 Users arrive at the Contact Form either by finding it organically by scrolling down the homepage, or by clicking on the link that is always in the navbar.

+The form fields are limited to an email: field and the message field as the kind of application this is, does not necessitate a long complicated email form.

  # Attribution

 # Deployment